chschroeda/BlennyTV/README.md

 # BlennyTV

-BlennyTV is an App for watching Livestreams.
+BlennyTV is a App for watching Livestreams.

 ![BlennyTV Screenshot](BlennyTV_screen_1.jpg)